South Carolina lacrosse Officials Association

 Note: you can stop and save your answers and comeback as needed up to the testing deadline and you have multiple attempts to get a passing score on the exam.

-• Attend a certification clinic.
+• Attend a certification clinic

-• Log In to ArbiterSports.
+• Log In to ArbiterSports

 1. ArbiterSports.com is used to assign High School level games.
 For recreation and tournaments each assignor coordinate and set schedules outside of AribiterSports.com.

 2. You have the ability (and responsibility) to block full or partial days when you are unavailable.
-PLEASE, PLEASE, PLEASE keep your calendar blocks updated.
+PLEASE keep your calendar blocks updated.
 The more games you decline, the more our assigners will question your desire to officiate, and less games will be offered to you.

 3. You may also enter limitations on the distance you are willing to travel for games.
 The site makes these calculations automatically, so you can define your starting point on weekdays or weekends by entering your work/school and home zip codes.
 Out-of-region travel is handled differently and you will only be assigned to such games by pre-arrangement with your assigner(s).
 Please refer to our fee schedule for information on regions and mileage reimbursement.